Jaros-777/StockCTRL/README.md

 In this project I used JavaFX, hibernate, PostgreSQL, socket-based client- server.

-🎯 Target application performance and functionality:
+🎯 Client targets application performance and functionality:
 - ✅ Login/registration form
 - ✅ Change of user address
 - ✅ Easy to buy products ( without finalizing the transaction )